Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Background: evaluation of materials irradiation methods

-The irradiation of materials with ion beams has been widely adopted by the nuclear materials community as a faster, more flexible tool for studying radiation damage effects~\cite{CNM_ions}.
-Large ion currents (\SI{1}{\micro\ampere} to 1 mA) enables dose rates on the order of DPA/day-DPA/hr~\cite{Was2002} providing access to the life-time doses expected in advanced fission and fusion systems in practical experimental times.
+The irradiation of materials with ion beams has been widely adopted by the nuclear materials community as a faster, more flexible tool for studying radiation damage effects and designing higher performance nuclear materials~\cite{CNM_ions}.
+Large ion currents (\SI{1}{\micro\ampere} to 1 mA) enables dose rates on the order of DPA/day-DPA/h~\cite{Was2002} providing access to the life-time doses expected in advanced fission and fusion systems in practical experimental times.
 Most ion irradiations are performed with relatively low energy ($\sim$ MeV) ions and avoid any radiation-producing nuclear reactions.
 This allows relatively low-cost and flexible experimental facilities and accelerates post-irradiation testing.
 While neutron irradiation has remained the gold-standard for assessing materials, proton irradiation has reproduced the material response of neutron irradiation across a variety of microstructural effects (e.g. segregation and loop formation) and property changes (e.g. hardening)~\cite{Was2002}.